 Interesting Breed History of Turkish Angora Cat

 Turkish Angora originates from Ankara, the current capital of Turkey, which was once called Angora.
-The Angora Cat is a very old breed, its origins go back to ancient Egypt.
-Long hair and white fur were highly valued by the Turks.
+The Turkish Angora Cat is an ancient breed, his origins go back to ancient Egypt.
+The Turks highly valued long hair and white fur.
 Officially brought to Europe in the 17th century.
 We owe its appearance to a Frenchman, Nicolas de Peiresc, and an Italian, Pietro Della Valle.
 He was part of the court of Louis XIII, Louis XIV, Louis XV, and even Louis XVI.
-Its long hair attracts curiosity since until then, Europeans were mainly oriented toward short-haired cats.
+His long hair attracts curiosity since, until then, Europeans were mainly oriented toward short-haired cats.
 Painters are also inspired by this breed, which is very slender and pleasing to the eye.

 Physical Features of Turkish Angora Cat

-His hair: he has mid-length to long hair.
+His hair: He has mid-length to long hair.
 Its coat looks like feathers and is very pleasant to the touch.
-He has a very little undercoat.
+He has a minimal undercoat.

 His eyes are slightly slanted, quite large, and almond-shaped.

-His ears: the ears of the Turkish Angora are quite large, pointed even if the high end is slightly rounded.
+His ears: The ears of the Turkish Angora are pretty large, and pointed even if the high end is slightly rounded.
 They have a little hair.

-Its tail: it has a lot of hair.
+His tail: It has a lot of hair.
 It is quite wide at the base, then tapers as it goes.

 Behavior and character

 He is active, lively, and very intelligent.
-It is easily educated.
+He is easily educated.
 He has a playful spirit, especially in the company of children, whom he particularly loves.
-Most o the Angora cats love vertical places in the home, such as cat trees and towers.
-You can encourage your Angora cat to play with those kind of modern pet furniture.
+Most of the Angora cats love vertical places in the home, such as cat trees and towers.
+You can encourage your Angora cat to play with that kind of modern pet furniture.
 He generally gets along well with his peers and other pets.

 The Turkish Angora cat loves wide-open spaces.
 His independence goes hand in hand with his need for freedom.
 Thus, he will appreciate life in the countryside.
-Apartment life can be a problem in the long run, unless he has the opportunity to go back and forth outside.
-To this end, it will be necessary to be attentive to the parasites that it could bring back.
+Apartment life can be a problem in the long run unless he has the opportunity to go back and forth outside.
+To this end, it will be necessary to be attentive to the parasites he could bring back.
 He won't be comfortable locked up.
 If your neighborhood is not enough for your cat to wander around, you can arrange your home decoration.
-You can get help from various cat houses and cat scratchers, so your cat won't get bored easily.
+You can get help from various cat houses and cat scratchers, so your cat won't get bored quickly.

 Not contract any particular disease.
 It is a very solid species.
 No genetic pathology is recorded.
-Routine vaccinations against diseases that can only be seen in cats should not be forgotten.
+However, routine vaccinations against diseases that can only be seen in cats should not be forgotten.

 However, white Angoras have a higher risk of being deaf.
 Some kittens can also contract ataxia, a disease characterized by disorders of the musculoskeletal system.